DBA With Question Marks

 How Do I Know If I Need a DBA?

-In a C corporation or limited liability company (LLC), the company’s members or board of directors choose the legal name, which is then stated in their formation documents.
-When an LLC is formed, or a business is incorporated, the name automatically becomes protected within the state.
-No other LLC or corporation in the same line of business may legally use that company’s name.
-However, a business using the name as a DBA in the state has the legal right to do so—since it is not the legal name.
-Also, companies in other states may use the name.
+When a C Corporation or LLC is formed, the registered legal name automatically becomes protected within the state.
+No other LLC or Corporation in the same line of business may legally use that company’s name.
+However, a business using the name as a DBA in the state has the legal right to do so—since it is not the legal name of the company.
+Also, registered entities in other states may use the name, unless it is protected by a trademark.

-The following states require county-level filing in place of or in addition to state-level filing, depending on the type of entity:
+The following states require county-level filing instead of or in addition to state-level filing:

 • Arkansas